-ArcelorMittal's USA new labor agreement with the USW was ratified in 2018.
+ArcelorMittal's USA new labor agreement with the United Steelworkers ("USW") was ratified in 2018.
 This labor agreement is in effect until September 1, 2022.
-There were minor changes for OPEB in the new contract mainly related to healthcare post-employment premiums paid by participants.
+There were minor changes for OPEB in the new contract mainly related to healthcare postemployment premiums paid by participants.
 The changes resulted in a gain of 10 recorded in cost of sales in the consolidated statement of operations in 2018.

+ArcelorMittal USA's labor contract requires payments into a Voluntary Employee Beneficiary Association ("VEBA") trust based on 5% of AMUSA's operating income.
+Contributions can also be withdrawn from the trust to reimburse the company for benefits paid above certain levels.
+In 2018 and 2019 withdrawals exceeded contributions.
 The Company has significant assets mostly in the VEBA post-employment benefit plan.
-These assets consist of 71% in fixed income and 29% in equities.
-The total fair value of the assets in the VEBA trust was 451 as of December 31, 2018.
+These assets consist of 69% in fixed income and 31% in equities.
+The total fair value of the assets in the VEBA trust was 451 as of December 31, 2019.